Read more →

 Sergio Maglione has won numerous awards since opening Farina in 2014.
 Two open kitchens with communal tables in the middle and dining at the kitchen counters with high-leaners along the main wall, give diners the chance to feel part of the kitchen.

 Frequent diners say they could be in Italy or even New York.

 Brilliant for lunch, all pasta is made in house which means cooking time is quick.
 Pizza takes a minute and a half to cook so it is very easy to slip in and out during your lunch break or stay and enjoy the list of Italian inspired cocktails and full menu.

 When Sergio Maglione first arrived in New Zealand more than 25 years ago as a young, fresh-faced pizza chef from Italy, he dreamed of bringing the street food of his beloved birth city with him.

 “Napoli, where I grew up, is a city that lives on the streets and every neighbourhood has its own speciality dishes.
 Maybe it’s freshly made pasta or pizza or a plate of sardines, fried and served with nothing more than a squeeze of lemon and some olive oil.
 Whatever it is, it will be of the highest quality and prepared fresh and simple,” he enthuses passionately in his adorable thick Italian accent.

 Diners can take a seat on the plush red corduroy banquet, at one of the communal wooden tables or can perch at the long marble counter, and choose dishes from the pastificio (fresh pasta station), salumeria with its cured meats and cheeses sliced to order, as well as from the pizzeria.
-There will be sardines, eggplant parmigiano, a daily ragu, skewered meats cooked over charcoal and much more.
 Farina, fresh and simple – we like that.BOOK NOW